bensadeh/circumflex/README.md

 ### From source

+Make sure the dependencies [`less`](http://greenwoodsoftware.com/less/) and [`lynx`](https://lynx.invisible-island.net/lynx.html) are installed on your system.
-To build `circumflex` from source, run the following command from the base directory:
+Then, run the following command from the base directory:

 ```console
 # Compile and run
 go run main.go
 ```

-When building from source, make sure the dependencies [`less`](http://greenwoodsoftware.com/less/) and [`lynx`](https://lynx.invisible-island.net/lynx.html) are installed on your system.

 ## ⌨️ Keymaps